The Online Workbook is an abridged workbook resource that serves as a reference for students when your printed Workbook PDF is not on hand.

 - Do Sitting Meditation using the Audio at least three times this week.
 On alternate days, do the Body Scan or Yoga, using the Audio.

-- Complete the Difficult Communications calendar (handout).
+- Complete the Difficult Communications calendar (worksheet).

 - Use mindful breathing to slow things down in everyday stressful situations.
 Notice moments of reactivity and pause.